Curriculum & Courses

 Core courses with required sequencing

-After completing the first two required core courses in the sequence ("Role & Unique of the Nonprofit Sector" and "Ethics in the Nonprofit Sector"), students may take any combination of remaining core and elective courses.
+After completing the first two required core courses in the sequence ("The Nonprofit Sector: Scope and Impact" and "Leadership & Management of Nonprofits"), students may take any combination of remaining core and elective courses.
 Note: Electives may still require prerequisites.
 Students should be prepared to fulfill those requirements as needed.

 All elective courses are 3 points (credits).

 The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.